Parasgr7/Maintenance-App/README.md

 Now after following all the above steps, clone the repository in your local system using the following command:
  `$ git clone https://bitbucket.org/holidale/holidale-maintenanceapp.git/wiki`

+ Then go in the project's directory:
+ `cd path/to/directory`

+ And when inside the directory, run the following command to install the required packages:
+ `yarn install`

 Make sure that you get an IDE for this.
 I will suggest using Atom as it has all the required packages that will make the development easy.
   Link to Atom: https://atom.io/